nabinkhadka/rotate-proxies/README.md

 Processes Scrapy requests using a random proxy from list to avoid IP ban and improve crawling speed.

-Get your proxy list from sites like http://www.hidemyass.com/ (copy-paste into text file and reformat to http://host:port format)
+Get your free proxy list from sites like http://free-proxy.cz/en/proxylist/country/all/https/ping/level3. (copy-paste into text file and reformat to http://host:port format)

 Install